ViniciusLozio/SchellingModels/README.md

 ## The Schelling Models

-In 1969, the American economist and 2005 Nobel Prize laureate in Economics, Thomas Schelling (1921–2016), published the article “Models of Segregation” [1], in which—aiming to study racial segregation in American cities—he introduced one of the first mathematical models of social agents.
+In 1969, the American economist and 2005 Nobel Prize laureate in Economics, Thomas Schelling (1921–2016), published the article [Models of Segregation [1]](https://www.jstor.org/stable/1823701), in which, aiming to study racial segregation in American cities, he introduced one of the first mathematical models of social agents.
 The model consisted of two types of cells occupying predefined sites on a lattice; these cells could swap positions to increase their “satisfaction”, quantified by the number of like‑type cells in their eight‑cell Moore neighborhood.

 ![Schelling Diagram](https://github.com/user-attachments/assets/d559e7cc-6529-4eef-a231-e091b9a848f2)